UdayLab/PAMI/docs/frequentSpatialPatternMining.md

 | f | e, g |
 | g | b, f |

-The methodology to create a neighborhood database file from a given geo-referenced database has been described in the manual [creatingNeighborhoodFile.pdf](creatingNeighborhoodFile.pdf)
+The methodology to create a neighborhood database file from a given geo-referenced database has been described in the manual [creatingNeighborhoodFile.html](creatingNeighborhoodFile.html)

 ## 5. What is the acceptable format of a neighborhood database?